lloladey/s3putalert/README.md

      - Create s3 bucket
      - Enter a bucket name for example 'prod-bucket101'
      - Click 'Create bucket'
-     - Click on bucket and go on the 'Properties' tab
-     - Under 'Event notifications' create an 'event name' for example 'puteventnotification'
-     - Under 'Event type' select 'Put s3:ObjectCreated:Put'
-     - Under 'Destination' select 'Lambda function'
-     - Under 'Specify Lambda function' select the arn of the lamda function we created in number 2. called 'arn:aws:lambda:us-east-1:715804921220:function:s3putdeletion'

   4. CLOUDTRAIL
      - If you do not have a cloudtrail take the steps below